 I love the envelope budgeting system because it makes you become more aware of your money and how much is left in your budget.
 Plus, seeing your money go stings more than using your credit/debit card when shopping.

-What is the Envelope Budgeting System
+What is the Envelope Budgeting System?

 Table of Contents